Five best volunteer programs for high school students

-Living south of Tortuguero National Park, teen volunteers on this program play a pivotal role in the research and teaching that goes into protecting the sublime nature of this Central American country.
+Living south of Tortuguero National Park, teen volunteers on this program play a pivotal role in the research that goes into protecting the sublime nature of this Central American country.

 You can also travel to Costa Rica with GVI and volunteer for an alternative spring break experience.
-Do something good in your spring break and take part in a teen volunteer program with your best friends in one of the most beautiful places on earth.
+Do something that makes a positive impact in your spring break and take part in a teen volunteer program with your best friends in one of the most beautiful places on earth.

 4) Seaside conservation in Seychelles

-This teen volunteer program is ideal for anybody under 18 looking to help make a real difference in the world while spending time in one of the most idyllic settings on Earth.
+This teen volunteer program is ideal for anybody under 18 looking to help make a real impact while spending time in a serene setting.